Harish4948/Nuclei-Discord-notifier/README.md

 Customize the iterations in the main for loop according to your needs.(Since I had less ram, I made one run on even number of files and other on Odd).

+Once all the above is done,Just run python3 script.py

 ## Eg File Format
 file00.txt,file21.txt...